 Sometimes we don't see much fun in Japanese puns due to the language difference.
 Our rhymes and jokes are quite different, in the Japanese language it seems more like a word game.
 Let's see if you'll be able to understand the puns below:

-The first pun is very similar to Brazilian puns.
-We ask a question where the answer rhymes or equals the question!
-PAN in Japanese is bread, and we use the Untranslatable as a statement similar to the verb desu (です)。
+The first pun is quite similar to Brazilian puns.
+We ask a question where the answer rhymes or is the same as the question!
+PAN in Japanese means bread, and we use DA as an affirmation similar to the verb desu (です).

-• Teacher: Paste the phrase "I'm going to Tokyo" / Student: I go to Edo;
+- Teacher: Paste the phrase "I'm going to Tokyo" / Student: I'm going to Edo.

 In English class, the teacher asks a student to put the phrase I'm going to Tokyo in the past tense.
 He replies I'm going to Edo which is the old name of Tokyo in past centuries.
 It's not a pun involving the Japanese language, but it involves Japan and yet another language!